hiphops-io/hiphops-io.github.io/docs/integrations/hiphops-releasemanager.md

 ###### Responds with

 Provides the standard task outputs (`SUCCESS`, `FAILURE`, `result` or `error_message`).
-Additionally, if successful it will respond with a `vars` object containing the key `release` as described below.
+Additionally, if successful, responds with a `vars` object containing the key `release` as described below.

 ###### Example vars